mediamicroservices/mm/README.md

     * mmtest does not test dvd derivatives, as iso file checksums cannot match consistently.
 * To run mmtest, type: `mmtest`

+#### paperingest
+* This is an interactive script that asks you to enter your name and the media id.
+After you enter the info, the scanner will begin to scan your papers.
+To use this script, type the following: 'paperingest'.

 #### qatesting
 * QA testing performs a series on tests on one or multiple video inputs and outputs the results into the terminal.
 Your command will look like this: `qatesting [input] [input1] [input2]`